ulanovtrip/algorithms/src/sedgewick/week1/example92/README.md

   *  n = 10, (i, j) = (6, 11)
 ==> passed

-Test 10: Check that IllegalArgumentException is thrown if N <= 0 in constructor
+jetbrains_academy.ChessQueen 10: Check that IllegalArgumentException is thrown if N <= 0 in constructor
   *  n = -10
   *  n = -1
   *  n = 0
 ==> passed

-Test 11: Create multiple Percolation objects at the same time
+jetbrains_academy.ChessQueen 11: Create multiple Percolation objects at the same time
          (to make sure you didn't store data in static variables) ==> passed

-Test 12: Open predetermined list of sites using file inputs,
+jetbrains_academy.ChessQueen 12: Open predetermined list of sites using file inputs,
          but change the order in which methods are called
   *  filename = input8.txt;  order =     isFull(),     isOpen(), percolates()
   *  filename = input8.txt;  order =     isFull(), percolates(),     isOpen()